open-life-science/resident-fellowship-patricia/weekly-journal.md

 * [28-11-2022](#week-28-november-2022)
 * [05-12-2022](#week-5-december-2022)
 * [12-12-2022](#week-12-december-2022)

+## Week: 17 April 2023

+### What brought you joy this week?

+* Running a 2 hour mentor onboarding session.
+Loved it, felt confident, audience was great.

+### What did you achieve

+* Prep for the cohort call next week, emails went out to speakers, pad is ready, so this should be good to go.
+* Finally kicked off the consultancy slack channel!
+* Checking in with Mayya around the CW23 session, first draft of the slides for the session.
+* Some emails that have been on the to send list for quite a while.

+### What did you struggle with?

+* Had a bit of panic around hosting this week's cohort call (didn't end up doing it) and felt not on top of things.

+### Any other topics

+* Started using toggl to track time and I'm not sure yet if I find it helpful.
+* Doing a lot of thinking on the consultancy part of life and how it might look going forward.

 ## Week: 3 April 2023
 Note that this covers 2 weeks with a longer Easter break in between.